-If you don’t have a private limited company when you apply for credit for your business, lenders will usually take your personal credit score into account when you apply for credit.
-Setting up a private limited company will give your business its own credit score and reporting and you’ll typically get higher credit limits as your personal mortgage, car repayments and credit cards etc wouldn’t show on your business credit report, unless they were taken out through your business.
+If you don’t have a private limited company when you apply for credit for your business, lenders will usually take your personal credit rating into account when you apply for credit.
+Setting up a private limited company will give your business its own credit rating and reporting and you’ll typically get higher credit limits as your personal mortgage, car repayments and credit cards etc wouldn’t show on your business credit report, unless they were taken out through your business.

 Limit your credit applications

-You may think that many credit applications would be a good thing – more credit equals a higher credit score, but this isn’t often the case.
+You may think that many credit applications would be a good thing – more credit equals a higher credit rating, but this isn’t often the case.
 Credit applications often require credit searches on your business which are recorded on your credit report.
-If you do too many credit applications within a short period of time it can suggest that a business is struggling to secure funding, which can scare off lenders and negatively affect your credit score.
+If you do too many credit applications within a short period of time it can suggest that a business is struggling to secure funding, which can scare off lenders and negatively affect your business credit rating.
 One way to get round this is to ask for a quote first before committing to a full credit application.